We're Field Day

 Levi Huillet

 Levi grew up traveling the world—he has lived in Washington, Hawaii, Qatar, and Germany before moving to the Midwest to study at UW-Madison.
-In addition to computer science and game design, he is currently studying Finnish—both because he loves the language, and because he’s interested in the technology and game design opportunities in Finland.
+In addition to computer science and game design, he studied Finnish—both because he loves the language, and because he’s interested in the technology and game design opportunities in Finland.
 He has worked on his own game design projects outside of Field Day and joined in game jams with other Field Day interns.

 Check out Levi's work here!